Constrain

 Constraints are converted into loss terms whose value is always nonnegative and is zero when the constraint is solved.
 The constraints are then converted into a minimization problem that is passed to the well-known BFGS algorithm.
 If the set of constraints can be decomposed into independently solvable subsets, this is done automatically.
 In addition, each call to freeze() partitions the set of variables and constraints into a series of stages whose constraints are decomposed into independendent components that are solved independently.

 Loss terms have an associated cost multiplier; when the cost multiplier is less than one, the solver treats the constraint as a soft constraint whose loss may not be reducible to zero.
-Hard constraints, with loss greater than one, allow the solver to optimize by performing equational manipulations before trying to minimize loss.
+Hard constraints, with loss at least one, allow the solver to optimize by performing equational manipulations before trying to minimize loss.

 Once a solution is found, any new instance of the minimization problem is passed the previous solution values, along with the approximate inverse Hessians computed during the BFGS algorithm, as an initial condition for the new solver run.
-This reuse of the previous solution is critical for allowing new solutions to be found quickly during the animated sequences that Constrain supports, reducing the number of loss-function evaluations by orders of magnitude in practice.
+This reuse of the previous solution is critical for allowing new solutions to be found quickly during animated sequences, reducing the number of loss-function evaluations by orders of magnitude in practice.

 Debugging Tips